doubleedesign/100-days-of-code/r1-log.md

 ### Day 11
 * I've read a few times now that for monetary values in Java, I should be using the BigDecimal data type instead of double or float.
 Today I changed my expense calculator app to use BigDecimals for all the figures, which is not as straightforward as it sounds because they work a bit differently to doubles and floats.
 BigDecimals are immutable so you must create a new one each time you want to use one rather than reassigning the value, and you can't do a simple `total = total + somevalue` to add to it.
 Instead it's  `total = total.add(somevalue)`.
 Not difficult but just some extra steps to work out.
 * Figured out how to pass a reference to an image with the intent so that the child activity screen shows a different image according to the list item that opened it.

+### Day 12
+* Did some Java reading

+### Day 13
+* Did some iOS/Swift reading

+### Day 14
+* Did some reading about Android RecyclerViews ahead of starting the fourth (and final) Android app.

+### Day 15
+* Began work on the NewsPortal app by following some tutorials to work out how to set up the RecyclerView to list news sites.
+Ran into a similar issue as Day 8 when I tried to declare an ArrayList (to add sites to) before OnCreate.
+Fortunately I remembered I'd run into this before so solved it a lot faster!
+Experimented a bit with access modifiers when my IDE showed advice that some things could be a more restricted level.